-Here is a list of the common potting mix ingredients with their expiration dates.
-Potting mix generally contains peat moss, pine bark, perlite and vermiculite.
-Each of these serve different purposes and go bad at different times.
+Here is a list of the common potting mix ingredients and their expiration dates.
+Potting soil generally contains peat moss, pine bark, perlite, and vermiculite.
+Each of these serves different purposes and each goes bad at different times.

 1. Peat Moss

-Also known as sphagnum, this is included in potting mix as a method of retaining water.
-Peat moss is like a sponge and can hold 16-26 times it’s dry weight.
+Also known as sphagnum peat moss, this is included in potting mix as a method of retaining water.
+Peat moss is like a sponge and can hold 16-26 times its dry weight.

 Peat starts decomposing right away, so it’s usually only good for 1-2 years after being packaged.
 This is the ingredient that drastically decreases the expiration timeframe of your potting soil.

-Vermiculite is like a type of rock, and creates more pathways for air to move around your potting soil.
+Vermiculite is a type of volcanic rock and creates more pathways for air to move around your potting soil.
 In short, it’s an aeration agent and helps keep your soil from becoming compacted and/or waterlogged which leads to root rot.

 Vermiculite does not expire.

-Like vermiculite, perlite helps with the drainage of your plants and to prevent compaction and water logging.
+Like vermiculite, perlite helps with the drainage of your plants and prevents compaction and waterlogging.